-ment, but will organize for effective work in the Gospel of Humanity."
 Col. Wm.
-Hemstreet said: "To say that woman's sphere is only at home after lis-tening to the able and exhaustive address of Mrs. Bristol, is an error, and the thought occurred to me while listening-that, if, politicians had cudgeled their brain to evolve a solution of the problem by which the great social questions could be accom-plished, they could not have given as clear a statement, or one so grand and apparent-ly easy of solution.
-What a magic influ-ence would the appearance of such a woman have in a political convention-out of place, some would say; nay, it would refine, purisome would say; nay, it would refine, puri-fy and elevate.
+Hemstreet said: "To say that woman's sphere is only at home after listening to the able and exhaustive address of Mrs. Bristol, is an error, and the thought occurred to me while listening-that, if, politicians had cudgeled their brain to evolve a solution of the problem by which the great social questions could be accomplished, they could not have given as clear a statement, or one so grand and apparently easy of solution.
+What a magic influence would the appearance of such a woman have in a political convention-out of place, some would say; nay, it would refine, purify and elevate.
 Is Queen Victoria out of place as the ruler of the English nation?
-We should do all in our power to enlarge the sphere of woman and make her the coworker and equal with man in every duty and privilege, civil and political, as well as moral and social; and the lecture to-night convinces any who may have doubted before that she is the peer and equal of man, and like a beautiful rainbow is the lecturer to-night.
-This is the second time I have heard this address, and shall take every opportunity to hear it again, for we can hard-ly realize the deep and high benevolence that has placed her in the public lecture field."
+We should do all in our power to enlarge the sphere of woman and make her the coworker and equal with man in every duty and privilege, civil and political, as well asmoral and social; and the lecture to night convinces any who may have doubted before that she is the peer and equal of man, and like a beautiful rainbow is the lecturer to night.
+This is the second time-I have heard this address, and shall take every opportunity to hear it again, for we can hardly realize the deep and high benevolence that has placed her in the public lecture field."

-Some of our Fraternity have to day assist ed at the funeral exercises, and helped to place the mortal remains of Mrs J. H. Whitney back to Mother Earth.
-Mrs. Jennie Foster officiated by special request of our Foster officiated by special request of our risen sister, who took possession of the me-dium and spoke through her organism so clearly, distinctly, as to be recognized, and a committee was appointed by the chair consisting of D. M. Cole, Abram Kipp, Mrs. S. M. James, Judge Wm.
-Colt, and Mrs. Mary A. Gridley, as a committee to look after the sick, and aspecially function look after the sick, and especially funerals, that on such occasions our friends could have aid and cordial sympathy.
-The chair announced that the RELIGIO
+Some of our Fraternity have to-day assisted at the funeral exercises, and helped to place the mortal remains of Mrs J. H. Wnitney back to Mother Earth.
+Mrs. Jennie Foster officiated by special request of our risen sister, who took possession of the medium and spoke through her, organism so clearly, distinctly, as to be recognized, and a committee was appointed by the chair, consisting of D. M. Cole, Abram Kipp, Mrs. S. M. James, Judge Wm.
+Coit, and Mrs. Mary A. Gridley, as a committee to look after the sick, and especially funerals, that on such occasions our friends could have aith and cordial asympathy.